Static Application Security Testing Tools: A Buyer’s Guide

 Cycode’s Risk Intelligence Graph (RIG), for example, offers AI-powered context for every security issue, providing developers with precise recommendations on how to fix vulnerabilities efficiently.

-5 Steps to Choose the Right SAST Tool
+5 Steps to Choose the Best SAST Tools for Your DevOps Team

 Start by assessing your organization’s specific needs, such as supported programming languages, frameworks, and integration with your current CI/CD pipelines.
 Consider whether your organization needs to meet regulatory requirements like FedRAMP or PCI DSS, and how SAST will fit into your DevSecOps processes.

 Look for a tool that balances speed with accuracy.
-Legacy SAST tools often suffer from slow scanning speeds and high false-positive rates, which frustrate developers and slow down workflows.
-Modern SAST solutions, like Cycode’s, address these issues with faster scans, lower false positives, and AI-powered suggestions for quicker remediation.
+Legacy SAST analysis tools often suffer from slow scanning speeds and high false-positive rates, which frustrate developers and slow down workflows.
+Modern solutions, like Cycode, address these issues with faster scans, lower false positives, and AI-powered suggestions for quicker remediation, resulting in enhanced code quality and, consequently, more secure software.

 With the average AppSec team already using 49 tools, it’s worth considering whether a point solution is adding complexity rather than solving problems.
-A standalone SAST tool may solve some problems, but for many organizations, there’s a more appealing option: a single platform that covers the entire SDLC, including all components, tools, libraries, languages, CI/CD pipeline, cloud infrastructure, SAST, SCA, and more…all in one.
+Integrating SAST as a standalone tool may solve some problems, but for many organizations, there’s a more appealing option: a single platform that covers the entire SDLC, including all components, tools, libraries, languages, CI/CD pipeline, cloud infrastructure, SAST, SCA, and more…all in one.

 This exists, and it’s called Application Security Posture Management (ASPM).